Academic Regulations and Information: Bachelor’s Programs

 * After 64 credit hours, students with a GPA below 2.0 can be placed on probation by the Committee on Academic Standing, or suspended or dismissed by the Committee.

-Virginia Wesleyan College recognizes that some students may, for a variety of reasons, develop academic records that do not reflect their true abilities.
-Students who leave the college with poor records may wish to request academic clemency upon their return.
-To encourage students to try again after an unsuccessful experience, the college is prepared to extend academic clemency based on the following policies:
+Virginia Wesleyan University recognizes that some students may, for a variety of reasons, develop academic records that do not reflect their true abilities.
+Students who leave the University with poor records may wish to request academic clemency upon their return.
+To encourage students to try again after an unsuccessful experience, the University is prepared to extend academic clemency based on the following policies:

-- A student who returns to the college after an absence of at least ten consecutive fall and spring semesters may submit a request to the Provost for academic clemency.
+- A student who returns to the University after an absence of at least ten consecutive fall and spring semesters may submit a request to the Provost for academic clemency.

 - Academic clemency is granted only once, and once granted may not be rescinded.
 It is available only to degree-seeking students and applies only to previous coursework with grades below 2.0 (C).
 Students must identify the semester(s) for which clemency will be applied.